Michigan Alcohol Rehab Programs

 - Cognitive damage

-While not physical or psychological, alcohol addiction can also cause interpersonal problems such as divorce, estrangement, and loss of child custody as well as professional consequences ranging from being written up to being terminated from a job.
-Thankfully, alcohol addiction is a disease that can be treated.
+In addition to physical and psychological consequences, long term alcohol abuse also causes interpersonal problems such as divorce, estrangement, and loss of child custody as well as professional consequences ranging from being written up to being terminated from a job.
+Although these consequences are painful, many people continue abusing alcohol because they don’t have the tools needed to stay sober.
+Oftentimes, even though addiction treatment is a last resort for many, it is what ultimately saves a person’s life.

-There are several different types of treatment options for those who are ready to end their active alcoholism in the Battle Creek, Michigan area.
-The type of alcohol rehab that a person attends typically depends on several factors, such as how serious their alcoholism is and what additional needs they may have.
-Alcohol treatment centers offer the following types of programming:
+There are several different types of treatment options for those who are ready to stop drinking in the Battle Creek, Michigan area.
+The type of alcohol rehab that a person attends typically depends on several factors, such as how serious their alcohol use disorder is and what additional needs they may have.
+Alcohol treatment centers offer the following stages of treatment:

-Inpatient treatment is an ideal option for individuals who have moderate to severe alcohol addiction or have complexities to their condition that require a complete focus on treatment.
-Patients of an inpatient program reside at the alcohol treatment center and participate in several different therapies throughout their 30, 60, or 90-day stay.
-It is common for those patients with more severe cases to complete inpatient treatment and then step down to a lower level of treatment, such as an intensive outpatient program.
+Inpatient alcohol rehab is an ideal option for individuals who have moderate to severe alcohol addiction or have complexities to their condition that require a complete focus on treatment.
+Patients of an inpatient program reside at the treatment center and participate in several different evidence-based therapies throughout their 30, 60, or 90-day stay.
+It is common for those patients with more severe cases to complete their inpatient treatment plan and then step down to a lower level of treatment, such as an intensive outpatient program.

-An intensive outpatient program, or an IOP, does not require patients to live at the alcohol treatment center.
+An intensive outpatient program, or an IOP, does not require patients to live at the facility.
 Instead, they require patients to attend sessions regularly.
-Most often, an IOP will have patients scheduled either every day or several days per week.
+Most often, an IOP has patients scheduled for therapy either every day or several days per week.
 Patients must be able to go to and from the center and prepare to spend the majority of their day there.
-Similar to inpatient treatment, patients utilize the majority of their time in therapy sessions, such as individual therapy and group counseling.
+Similar to inpatient treatment, patients utilize the majority of their time in therapy sessions, such as individual counseling and group therapy.
 Patients can begin their treatment at an IOP level or transition down from an inpatient program.

 Outpatient treatment shares similarities to an IOP.
 For example, patients continue to reside at home for the duration of their treatment.
-However, unlike an IOP, they do not spend as much time at alcohol rehab.
-They go to the center a few times per week for a couple of hours at a time.
+However, unlike an IOP, they do not spend as much time at the alcohol rehab facility.
+Instead, patients go to the center a few times per week for a couple of hours at a time.
 They also engage in therapies similar to those offered at an IOP or an inpatient program.
 Outpatient treatment is beneficial for patients with a mild alcohol addiction or those who have already completed a higher level of treatment.
+This type of treatment program is usually combined with support groups, help for family members, and relapse prevention.

-At A Forever Recovery, located in Battle Creek, Michigan, we know just how challenging and heartbreaking alcohol addiction can be.
-We understand that simply just not drinking anymore is not going to cut it.
-Our team of dedicated and experienced professionals can help you or a loved one overcome active alcoholism.
+At A Forever Recovery, our Michigan drug and alcohol addiction specialists know just how challenging and heartbreaking alcohol addiction is.
+We understand that simply just not drinking anymore is not enough for treating alcohol use disorder.
+Our team of dedicated and experienced behavioral health professionals can help you or a loved one overcome active alcoholism.
+We’ll help you every step of the way to uncover underlying issues, heal from the wreckage of alcohol and drug abuse, and apply healthy coping skills that promote long-term sobriety.

 Do not wait another moment more.
 Call us right now.